 Black denim: wearing, washing and the pop cultural aspect

 Without black jeans, the world would be a much duller and conformist place dwell.
-Imagine The Velvet Underground without black denim.
-It’s impossible, doesn’t work that way.
+Pick any genre of music and imagine it without black denim.
+It’s virtually impossible and it just doesn’t work.
 In the 50’s Levi Strauss & Co. decided that they needed to update their 1837 classic in some way.
 They needed a poster boy.
 When they found him, he was very reluctant.

 Home laundering your dry black jeans is pretty much a lottery.
 Washing them too early will make the color bleed out over the fabric, just like indigo would.
 Wearing them for six months or more will make the dye go deeper into the threads, fixating the color and preventing it from bleeding as much.
 This way you’ll get more visible moustaches and honeycombs.
 Depending on how the fabric has been dyed, you also get different types and effects.
 Rope dyed black denim run a huge risk of getting rain or snake effects when washed at home.
 Some like it others don’t.
 If you don’t want effects like these, you should take your jeans to the dry cleaners if they need to be freshened up.